djsperka/GaitRiteCleaner/README.md

 The instructions seem to indicate that the removed values be retained.
 I've chosen to add two columns for each value being processed.
 For example, after processing the *Step Length* column, there are two additional columns named *Step Length(>2sd)* and *Step Length(<=2sd)*.

-I've not made this method work with a list of input columns, so instead it works on just a single column at a time.
-Since we process 6 columns in this way, you must run this method 6 times, and you end up with 12 additional columns.